flanksource/konfig-manager/README.md

 # konfig-manager
-konfig-manager is tool for managing configuration  for services with many differnt environments
+konfig-manager is tool for managing configuration  for services with many differnt environments.